Rice Day – Asar 15, Dahi – Chiura Day

 This festival falls in June towards the end of the month.
 In 2022 – Ashar 15 is on June 29.

-A traditional festival of Nepal that falls on the 15 of the Nepali month Ashad is the festival of rice.
-On the day people eat beaten rice with yoghurt (called Dahi Chiura in Nepali).
-This festival has been officially recognized by the Nepal government in the year 2062 BS and was named the Dhan Diwas (Paddy Day).
+A traditional festival of Nepal that falls on the 15th day of the Nepali month, Ashad, is the festival of paddy plantation to produce rice – the main staple of food source in Nepal.
+On that day, people eat beaten rice with yoghurt (called Dahi-Chiura in Nepali).
+The Nepal government has also recognized this festival as a national festival on the year 2062 BS and is named the Dhan Diwas (Paddy Day).

 Actually it is the indication that the rainy season has started.
-The farmers start to plant paddy on their fields.
-As rice needs a lot of water rice plant is planted in the field filled with water.
-It is the start of the work season.
-People get busy in their fields.
-On the day, some people play musical instruments and sing traditional songs.
+The farmers start planting paddy on their fields.
+As rice needs a lot of water, rice plant is planted in the field filled with water.
+It is also the start of the work season for farmers as many people are busy in their fields.

 Ashar 14 Words:

 Ashad – The third month of Nepali calendar after Jestha and before Shrawan.

 Pandhra – The number 15 in Nepali language

 Ropai – planting

 Ropahar – The people who plant rice